brettsmith212/test-letta-vscode-extension/.sourcegraph/memory.md

 - `npm run start:letta` - Start the Letta container

 ## Progress Tracking
-When you complete a step be sure to mark it completed in implementation.md as well.
+- When you complete a step be sure to mark it completed in implementation.md as well.
+- Do not do more than one step without having the Developer review your work.
+We don't want to get ahead of ourselves too quickly.

 ## Helpful Notes
 - Always import letta sdk as `@letta-ai/letta-client`